alpaca-core/alpaca-core-sdk/inference/llama.cpp/README.md

 * GGUF metadata access (`llama_model_meta_*`) is not great.
 We should provide a better interface
 * `llama_chat_apply_template` does not handle memory allocation optimally.
 There's a lot of room for improvement
     * as a whole, chat management is not very efficient. `llama_chat_format_single` doing a full chat format for a single message is terrible
+* Chat templates can't be used to escape special tokens.
+If the user actually enters some, this just messes-up the resulting formatted text.
 * Give vocab more visibility
 * The sampling prev buffer is a `vector` but is essentially a ring buffer.
 That's because `llama_sample_repetition_penalties` accepts a span.
 Can we do something about that and use an actual ring buffer?
 * Token-to-text can be handled much more elegantly by using plain ol' `string_view` instead of copying strings.
 It's not like tokens are going to be modified once the model is loaded